Shifting Data Sample annual salaries (in thousands of dollars) fo... | Channels for Pearson+

 Sample Mean

-The sample mean is the average of a set of values, calculated by summing all the values and dividing by the number of observations.
-In this context, it represents the average salary of employees after a uniform pay cut.
-The mean is sensitive to changes in data, so a consistent adjustment, like a pay cut, will directly affect its value.
+The sample mean is the average of a set of values, calculated by summing all the data points and dividing by the number of points.
+It provides a central value that represents the data set, making it easier to understand the overall trend.
+In this case, it helps summarize the annual salaries of employees at the company.

 Recommended video: